sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_06_row_level_security/embedding_06_row_level_security.md

 <img src="assets/horizonalline.png" width="800"/>

 <aside class="negative">
-<strong>NOTE:</strong><br> The "Current Role" column returns as a Sigma GUID and this is expected.
-We can hide this column but wanted to make you are how we retrieve the user's role.
+<strong>NOTE:</strong><br> The "Current Role" column returns as a Sigma GUID, and this is expected.
+We can hide this column but wanted to make you aware of how we retrieve the user's role.
 </aside>

 Once you `Run` the query, the `Publish` button becomes active.